 The crisis as a catalyst

 For him, the crisis offers enormous opportunities.
-He states that the coronavirus is a radical catalyst for structural change that has already begun as “it has always been the case that our business has been generated by change, not so much due to mere quantitative demand than as a result of changing requirements.”
+He states that the coronavirus is a radical catalyst for structural change that has already begun as “it has always been the case that our business was generated by change, not so much due to mere quantitative demand than as a result of changing requirements.”
 He adds that the deceleration is facilitating a different perspective on many things and in this context, it is not a matter of doing without or of simplification.
 Rather he believes that “we have to network systems even more intelligently and create intelligent interfaces”.

 The role of the architect as a creative motor